arnehilmann/markdeck/README.md

 * title: the title of your deck *surprise*

-* controls: should navigation be rendered in lower right corner
+* controls: should the navigation be rendered in lower right corner?

-* pdf: should render a pdf
+* pdf: should a pdf be rendered?